12 Famous Company Logos and How They Made a Marketing Impact

 This company has fueled countless vehicles around the world since the oil industry started and continues to please its customers with its outstanding services and products.

-Over the years, this group explored its endeavours to the oil industry, to which its logo also evolved its shape, colour and design but not its concept of a literal shell.
+Over the years, this group explored its endeavours to the oil industry, to which its famous company logos also evolved in shape, colour and design but not its concept of a literal shell.

 Today, it uses the colours Red and Yellow to represent and resemble the Spanish Flag which Californians used to be from.